cvmp/cvmp.github.io/2026/sponsorship.md

 CVMP regularly attracts over 100 attendees approximately 50:50 from academia and the creative industries in addition to having an online audience. **This year, for the second time, we will be hosting the CVMP Technical Awards.**

 CVMP invites sponsors to help support the conference.
 Previously, our sponsors include YouTube, Adobe, Reality Labs Meta, Foundry, Activision, CVSSP and CAMERA.
+Like last year, we are affiliated with ACM SIGGRAPH.

 ---